KnowledgeForwardSolutions/CheckDigits.Net/README.md

    public Int32 MapCharacter(Char ch) => ch - '0';
 ```

+CheckDigits.Net also includes the `DammCustomQuasigroup` class which allows you
+to create a custom quasigroup by supplying a two dimensional array of integers or
+characters and functions for mapping characters to integer values and mapping
+integer values to check characters.
+The `DammCustomQuasigroup` class will flatten
+the two dimensional array into a one dimensional array to optimize the indexer for
+retrieving quasigroup values.
+This takes advantage of .Net's  optimization for
+single dimensional arrays and provides for up to a 30% improvement in performance
+for the indexer compared to a two dimensional array.

+`DammCustomQuasigroup` has the following requirements for the supplied two
+dimensional array of integers or characters:
+* The array may not be null and must have a length greater than zero.
+* The array must be order 2 (i.e. a minimum of 2 rows and 2 columns).
+* The array must be square (i.e. the number of rows must equal the number of columns).
+* The array must have a zero diagonal (i.e. all values where the row index equals the column index must have an integer value zero).
+* The integer values in the array must be greater than or equal to zero and less than the order of the quasigroup (i.e. the number of rows/columns)
+* The array must be a Latin square (i.e. each integer value must occur exactly once in each row and exactly once in each column).

+If using a two dimensional array of characters instead of integers, the constructor
+will use the supplied MapCharacter function to create the internal integer quasigroup
+table from the supplied character quasigroup table.

 **DammCustomQuasigroup Example:**
 ```C#
 // Hexadecimal quasigroup.
 The character set for the quasigroup is 0-9 and A-F